 A clicker is an important device which tells our dog that he has done something right and a treat is on the way!

 Alternatives: If you don’t want to use a clicker you can use a verbal marker instead (a sound you make with your mouth).
-Information on what a verbal marker is and how to use it can be found on page 18 of the Brain Training For Dogs book.
+Information on what a verbal marker is and how to use it can be found here.

 Since Zuke’s was purchased by Purina, Cloud Star’s Tricky Trainers are a great choice for treats or lures.
 Because we will be rewarding successive behaviors in most cases, I recommend the “crunchy” variety.

 Alternatives: Food rewards are pretty much a necessity when it comes to training dogs, but in some cases you may be able to use life rewards instead.
-To learn about life rewards see page 108 of the Brain Training For Dogs book.
+To learn about life rewards see this page.

 Cookies are slightly larger doggy treats which tend to be seen as higher value.
 Larger treats will be necessary for certain training exercises.